ppy/osu-wiki/wiki/Tournaments/UKCC/10/en.md

 #### Qualifiers

-- Players will play 9 maps (3 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime) once.
+- Players will play 9 maps (3 NoMod, 2 Hidden, 2 Hard Rock, 2 Double Time) once.
 - The top 32/64 scores (depending on signups/screening) from qualifiers will make it through to the bracket stage.

 #### Rolling